Skip to content

 Transformations can be used to manipulate or combine data from tags before they are stored in an attribute.
 This is done via a code editor where the transformation syntax is written.

 The transformation syntax supports basic mathematical operations as well as more complex code blocks and functions.
-The editor includes syntax highlighting and displays available functionality.
+The editor includes syntax highlighting, syntax checking and autocomplete.
 It also browses connectors and shows the available tags, provided the connector is connected.

 A transformation can consist of the following elements: